cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_riddle_emma_final-project_craft-exhibit.md

 ![IMAGE](/images/media-riddle/image7.jpg)

-- There are also texts placed under other materials in a black, sixteen-point, Times New Roman font.
+- There are also captions placed near the materials in a black, sixteen-point, Times New Roman font.
 These are listed below:

 1. Dr. Pamela Smith shares a brief introduction of the Making and Knowing project.
-(Under the Introduction video)

 \<div style="padding:55.53% 0 0 0;position:relative;"\>\<iframe
 src="https://player.vimeo.com/video/384070384?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479"